-If you own a business in the state of Oregon, you might have heard about OregonSaves, the new state mandated retirement program that began on July 1 of this year and will be enrolling businesses across the state over the next several years.
+If you own a business in the state of Oregon, you might have heard about OregonSaves, the new state mandated retirement program that began on July 1, 2017 and will be enrolling businesses across the state over the next several years.

 The program targets companies—most of which are small businesses—that don’t offer a retirement savings plan to their employees.
 It allows employees of these companies, as well as self-employed workers, to save for retirement using payroll contributions.

 OregonSaves was passed in 2015 by the Oregon State Legislature in response to the current retirement crisis.
 Americans are healthier and living longer, with a life expectancy of 78.8 years, but aren’t saving enough for retirement.
 In fact, according to the National Institute on Retirement Savings, the average total savings per US household is only $3,000, and 31 percent of non-retirees say that they have saved nothing for retirement.